-Cameco is committed to creating long-term value for shareholders.
-We believe that a strong executive team that is able to make and implement strategic decisions and lead and motivate Cameco's employees to act in the best interests of stakeholders is critical to the company's long-term sustainability.
+Cameco is committed to creating long-term value for its stakeholders.
+We believe that a strong executive team that is equipped to make strategic decisions and implement them effectively, and lead and motivate Cameco's employees to act in the best interests of stakeholders, is critical to the company's long-term sustainability.

 Cameco's compensation program is designed to attract, retain and motivate the executive team, pay for performance and drive shareholder value.

-We link a significant portion of executive pay to the achievement of objectives that drive value for shareholders and believe in the importance of aligning the interests of our executives and shareholders.
-This is not an easy task with the difficult market conditions that have faced the uranium industry for the last eight years.
+We link a significant portion of executive pay to the achievement of objectives that drive value for Cameco's shareholders and believe in the importance of aligning the interests of our executives and shareholders.
+This is not an easy task with the difficult market conditions that have faced the uranium industry for the last nine years.